-At the time of its founding, KOVAL Distillery faced many challenges including high start-up costs for equipment such as copper stills and 30-gallon drums, securing affordable real estate that could accommodate its needs, and outdated laws governing distilleries that prevented the business from setting up a tasting room, selling retail on-site, and hosting tours.
+At the time of its founding, KOVAL Distillery faced many challenges including high start-up costs for equipment such as copper stills and 30-gallon drums, securing affordable real estate that could accommodate its needs, and outdated laws governing distilleries.
+These laws prevented the business from setting up a tasting room, selling retail on-site, and hosting tours.

 Another way that KOVAL overcame high startup costs was by responding to strong community interest in distilling.
-After word spread about the company starting, KOVAL received numerous calls from people wanting to know more about the company, the type of equipment that distilling requires, and general tips for distilling.
+After word spread about the company, KOVAL received numerous calls from people wanting to know more about the business, the type of equipment that distilling requires, and general tips for distilling.

 North Branch Works members and supporters can help KOVAL by purchasing its products, which are available online, and suggesting that venues carry them if they don’t already.